Axon: Nodes of Ranvier

 Nodes of Ranvier (also known as myelin sheath gaps) are short unmyelinated segments of a myelinated axon, which are found periodically interspersed between segments of the myelin sheath.
 Therefore, at the point of the node of Ranvier, the axon is reduced in diameter.
 These nodes are areas where action potentials can be generated.
 In saltatory conduction, electrical currents produced at each node of Ranvier are conducted with little attenuation to the next node in line, where they remain strong enough to generate another action potential.
 Thus in a myelinated axon, action potentials effectively "jump" from node to node, bypassing the myelinated stretches in between, resulting in a propagation speed much faster than even the fastest unmyelinated axon can sustain.

 Axon terminals

 An axon can divide into many branches called telodendria (Greek for 'end of tree').
-At the end of each telodendron is an axon terminal (also called a synaptic bouton, or terminal bouton).
+At the end of each telodendron is an axon terminal (also called a terminal bouton or synaptic bouton, or end-foot).
 Axon terminals contain synaptic vesicles that store the neurotransmitter for release at the synapse.
 This makes multiple synaptic connections with other neurons possible.
 Sometimes the axon of a neuron may synapse onto dendrites of the same neuron, when it is known as an autapse.
+Some synaptic junctions appear along the length of an axon as it extends; these are called en passant boutons ("in passing boutons") and can be in the hundreds or even the thousands along one axon.